bpmct/jetbrains-indexer/README.md

 ---

-If you just want to generate raw shared indexes with Docker, use [https://github.com/damintsew/idea-shared-index-dockerfile](damintsew/idea-shared-index-dockerfile).
+If you just want to generate raw shared indexes with Docker, you can use [damintsew/idea-shared-index-dockerfile](https://github.com/damintsew/idea-shared-index-dockerfile).
 This project is based on that.